Funnel control for boundary control systems: System class

 where $V$ and $I$ are the voltage and the electric current at a point $\zeta$ of a segment $(a,b)$ over the time $t$.
 A precise definition of port-Hamiltonian systems will be given in Section~\ref{subsec:phs}.

-In Section \ref{subsec:ps} we will also apply the theoretical results to parabolic systems given through a general second-order elliptic operator on a regular domain $\Omega$.
+In Section \ref{subsec:ps} we will also apply the theoretical results to parabolic systems given through a general second-order elliptic operator on a \tb{bounded domain $\Omega$ with Lipschitz boundary $\Gamma$}.
 A particular case is the heat equation,

-where the control variable is the heat flux at the boundary and the observation is the total temperature along the boundary. \end{example}
+where $\nu$ refers to the outward normal along the boundary, \tb{ and $w\in W^{-1/2,2}(\Gamma)$ is a~given weight}.
+The control variable is thus the heat flux at the boundary and the observation is the total temperature along the boundary \tb{weighted with $w$.
+Note that this causes that the Neumann boundary value is a~scalar multiple of the weight $w$ for all times $t$}. \end{example}